polycrate/polycrate/docs/reference.md

 name: plugin-a
   inventory:
     from: plugin-b
+    filename: inventory.yml
 ```

 This will add an environment variable (`ANSIBLE_INVENTORY=path/to/inventory/of/plugin-b`) to the container that points Ansible to the right inventory to work with.

 ## Kubeconfig

 Polycrate is integrated with Kubernetes and can connect to a cluster using a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.
-By default, Polycrate looks for kubeconfig files inside the artifacts directory of a block.
+By default, Polycrate looks for kubeconfig files named `kubeconfig.yml` inside the artifacts directory of a block.
+This can be overridden using the `kubeconfig.filename` stanza in the block configuration.

 A kubeconfig file can be created automatically by a block or provided manually (useful for existing infrastructure).